wgkdata/PythonLearning/README.md

 # PythonLearning
-Basic scripts and exercises to learn python by Udemy
+Basic scripts and exercises to learn python by an Udemy course